Rikorose/DeepFilterNet/README.md

 # DeepFilterNet
 A Low Complexity Speech Enhancement Framework for Full-Band Audio (48kHz) based on Deep Filtering.
-Audio samples from the voice bank/DEMAND test set can found at https://rikorose.github.io/DeepFilterNet-Samples/
+Audio samples from the voice bank/DEMAND test set can be found at https://rikorose.github.io/DeepFilterNet-Samples/

 * `libDF` contains Rust code used for data loading and augmentation.
 * `DeepFilterNet` contains Python code including a libDF wrapper for data loading, DeepFilterNet training, testing and visualization.